Canada's Wonderland

 Canada's Wonderland, formerly known as Paramount Canada's Wonderland, is a 330 acre amusement park located in Vaughan, Ontario, a municipality within the Greater Toronto Area.
 Opened in 1981 by the Taft Broadcasting Company and the Great-West Life Assurance Company, it was the first major theme park in Canada and remains the country's largest.
-Cedar Fair purchased the park from Paramount Parks in 2006, and in 2019, it was the most-visited, seasonal amusement park in North America with an estimated 3.9 million guests.
+Cedar Fair (merged into Six Flags on July 1, 2024) bought the park from Paramount Parks in 2006, and has owned and operated the park since then.
+In 2019, it was the most visited seasonal amusement park in North America, with an estimated 3.9 million guests.
+The park still holds this record, with an estimated 3.8 million visitors in 2022 amid the COVID-19 pandemic.

-Canada's Wonderland normally operates from May to Labour Day, and then on weekends until late October or early November.
-Special events are held throughout the season, including Halloween Haunt and various festivals such as Celebration Canada, a month-long Canada Day festival.
-Beginning in 2019, the park also hosts WinterFest, a holiday-themed event that extends the park's operating season to late December or early January.
+Canada's Wonderland normally operates from late April or early May to Labour Day, and then on select dates until early January.
+Special events are held throughout the season, including Halloween Haunt, WinterFest, and various festivals such as Celebration Canada, a month-long Canada Day festival.

-With seventeen roller coasters, Canada's Wonderland is ranked second in the world along with Poland's Energylandia, and behind Six Flags Magic Mountain in California, which has twenty. of the land houses a water park named Splash Works.
+Canada's Wonderland has the third-most roller coasters in an amusement park—eighteen as of 2025—behind Energylandia in Poland and Six Flags Magic Mountain in Valencia, California.
+20 acre of the park houses a water park named Splash Works.
+Canada's Wonderland had 20 roller coasters throughout its history with SkyRider being removed and relocated at the end of the 2014 season and Time Warp demolished at the end of the 2024 season.

+Since the closure of Crystal Beach Park in Fort Erie in 1989, Canada's Wonderland remains the only amusement park in Ontario with wooden roller coasters in operation.
+Since the closure of Mighty Flyer in Exhibition Place in Toronto in 1992, Canada's Wonderland is the only location in Ontario with wooden roller coasters in operation.
+Since the closure of all rides in Marineland of Canada in Niagara Falls in 2024, Canada's Wonderland remains the only amusement park in Ontario with roller coasters with inversions in operation.

 Park history

 Predecessors

-When Canada's Wonderland was planned, the Greater Toronto Area lacked a seasonal amusement park.
-Toronto had previously hosted three amusement parks that had roller coasters.
+When Canada's Wonderland was planned, the Greater Toronto Area lacked a seasonal amusement park that had roller coasters.
+The city of Toronto had previously hosted three amusement parks that had roller coasters.
 Sunnyside Amusement Park closed in the 1950s to make room for the Gardiner Expressway.
 The Scarboro Beach and Hanlan's Point amusement parks both closed in the 1920s.